itskingori/itskingori.github.io/_posts/minutae/2013/2013-04-20-imagick-on-mamp-pro.md

 title: "Image Magick, Imagick, Homebrew & MAMP-Pro"
 link: https://github.com/jdlx/install_Imagick_on_MAMP/wiki/Imagick-for-MAMP-Pro---installation-guide
 category: minutae
+layout: post
 ---

 Install [XCode][xcode] + the Command-Line Tools.
 (CL tools are not bundled with [Xcode 4.3][xcode43] by default anymore and should contain build tools such as `gcc` (confirm with whatever version you are using).
 XCode app (found on the AppStore) is easy to install but the CL Tools can only be installed within XCode as an optional install on  the Components tab of the Downloads preferences panel.

 Install [Homebrew][homebrew] which will be used to install libs/components as well as manage the dependencies for us.

 <pre class="brush: bash">
 $ ruby -e "$(curl -fsSL https://raw.github.com/mxcl/homebrew/go)"